aappddeevv/scalajs-reaction/README.md

 aspects of styling designs see this [blog](http://appddeevvmeanderings.blogspot.com/2017/08/web-app-styling-interlude-how-to.html).

-fabric's `merge-styles` is provided in the fabric package and you can use css-in-scala concepts to create your styles easily.
+Even if you do not use Microsoft's fabric ui, fabric's `merge-styles` is independently available and provided in the fabric facade.
+You can use css-in-scala concepts to create your styles easily.
 See the ToDo example source code for a detailed example.
-It works nicely and is independent of fabric.
-Tree shaking should remove any fabric UI code if you only want to use `merge-styles` but not the UI part, and sill want a lean bundle. `merge-styles` creates stylesheets from scala code.
+It works nicely and is independent of fabric. `merge-styles` creates stylesheets from scala code.
 Here's an example showing the use of CSS variables. `merge-styles` is a little like glamor (which we recommend as well) but is also a bit different in that it is explicit about "selectors".

 The slightly older idiom is below.
 See the examples for the updated fabric styling idioms which are much more flexible.